Hillspeed: GB4 Championship

 In 2021, the team was announced to join GB4 Championship and became the first team to commit to participate in the 2022 season.

 In 2025, the team returned to GB4 after two-year absent.
+Hillspeed finished second in the teams' standing.

 Other series

 The team won the 2010 Formula Renault BARC season with Alice Powell as well as back-to-back Ginetta Junior championships in 2010 and 2011.

 In 2025, the team entered into cooperation with organiser of the AU3 Championship.
 The team was announced to offer the AU3 Championship winner a fully-funded GB3 multi-day test program.

 The team also formerly competed in ARP Formula 3 Championship, later known as MotorSport Vision Formula 3 Cup.